 As part of Orientation Week, medical learners will be given a presentation from Brandon Hunt, Territory Manager of Medical Mart.
 During this session, learners will be advised of all the necessary equipment required for their upcoming clinical skills sessions.
 A complete set of medical equipment will include a stethoscope, a diagnostic kit, a blood pressure cuff, and a few extras such as a tuning fork, reflex hammer, eye chart, and penlight.
-Learners should expect that a complete set of medical equipment will cost around $1000.00.
+Learners should expect that a complete set of medical equipment will cost around $1000.00 - note that NB learners will have most provided by the government of NB.

 There are often many questions about the need for medical equipment and the following information is provided to help decide what to purchase at this time: